jacamo-lang/jacamo-rest/demos/distributed-agents/readme.md

 }
 ```

-Run the MAS application of host 1:
+Run the MAS application at host 1:

 - `./gradlew h1`

 The output is something like

 ```
 [JCMRest] JaCaMo Rest API is running on http://127.0.0.1:8080/
     (as http://7a72c6d78d1b.ngrok.io/).